RobinHellgren/minimal-busybox-linux/README.md

 - This is normal - system is ready for input
 - Try pressing Enter or typing commands

-**Can't exit QEMU in headless mode:**
-- Type `poweroff` in the VM shell - this is the correct way
-- Or from another terminal: `killall qemu-system-x86_64`
-- Ctrl+C and Ctrl+A don't work due to how serial console is configured

 ### Debugging

 **View detailed build logs:**